nathaniel28/beats/README.md

 Run `make shaders.h` if you update any of shaders/*

-You need development libraries for SDL, SDL\_image, SDL\_mixer, OpenGL, and GLEW.
+You need development libraries for SDL, OpenGL, GLEW, and libVLC (don't forget the C++ bindings).

 You will probably need Dear ImGui in the future.
 ## In defense of the code...